 Nalanda, along with Bodh Gaya was one of the primary attractions for me to do a Bihar trip.
 The place just invokes a sense of pride and intrigue at the same time.
 The ancient global seat of learning, extremely well-planned premises that housed more than 10,000 students.
-And a place lived for more than 700 years before it was brought down.
+And a place that lived for more than 700 years before it was brought down.
 It is also a place introduced to us by the writings of travelers like Huan Tsang and I-Tsing.

-Nalanda – Giver of Knowledge.
+Nalanda – Giver of Knowledge

-The word Nalanda is composed of Sanskrit words Nal and Da meaning the giver of knowledge, a well thought out name.
+The word Nalanda is composed of the Sanskrit words Nal and Da meaning the giver of knowledge, a well-thought-out name.
 As you enter the well-maintained ruins, which still have a fair percentage of 1600-year-old red bricks, an overwhelming sense overtakes you.
 You suddenly find yourself walking the path walked by the scholars once.
-Get to look at their places of learning something like the lecture halls today, their dormitories and their wells.
+Get to look at their places of learning something like the lecture halls today, their dormitories, and their wells.

-You see long Chullahs and wonder if they were used to cook food or they were a part of the chemical laboratories.
+You see long Chullahs and wonder if they were used to cook food or if they were a part of the chemical laboratories.
 You see a row of temples, all of them in ruins.
-But still have the elegance like a wise old man who has given up all the ornamentation but you cannot take away the glow of knowledge.
+But still have the elegance of a wise old man who has given up all the ornamentation but you cannot take away the glow of knowledge.

-Nalanda – Ancient Global Seat of Learning.
+Nalanda – Ancient Global Seat of Learning

-There is a long row of what looks like hostels and departments of the university.
-According to texts, there were 108 units in the university of which only 11 have been discovered.
-Each unit has a hall, about 30 rooms, a couple of bathrooms and a well.
-Rooms had beds, bookshelves and a niche to keep idols or other belongings.
+There is a long row of what looks like hostels and departments of Nalanda University.
+According to texts, there were 108 units in the University of which only 11 have been discovered.
+Each unit has a hall, about 30 rooms, a couple of bathrooms, and a well.
+Rooms had beds, bookshelves, and a niche to keep idols or other belongings.
 There are single and double rooms.
 And across a wide passage is another row that has temples.

-There are stone bases of pillars that might have stood steady on them and now only tell tales of their once upon a time existence.
+There are stone bases of pillars that might have stood steady on them and now only tell tales of their once-upon-a-time existence.
 The drainage system is still working and drains out all the rainwater even today.
 There are platforms that were meant for exercising and meditation.
 There are votive stupas and miniature shrines all around the main shrines and temples.
-Which may have been added at different points in time by the devotees or they have been placed here post-excavation.
+These may have been added at different points in time by the devotees or they have been placed here post-excavation.

-Historical Places in Bihar – Nalanda.
+Historical Place in Bihar

-The range of subjects studied at Nalanda included theology, logic, philosophy, medicine, astronomy, grammar, and metaphysics.
-Students came from far and wide and studied here and took back the knowledge to their respective countries.
+The range of subjects studied at this heritage university included theology, logic, philosophy, medicine, astronomy, grammar, and metaphysics.
+Students came from far and wide and studied here and took back their knowledge to their respective countries.
 Some, like Huan Tsang, were wise enough to document the life and times of Nalanda.
 Otherwise, we may not have known this beautiful part of our history and heritage.

 I wonder how it would be to see the whole university recreated before our eyes.
 It is said that when students came here for admission, the gatekeepers who were also very knowledgeable people tested them at the university gate.
 Only if the aspirants passed the test were they admitted to the university.

-Nalanda University Libraries.
+Nalanda University Libraries

-It is said that there were three big libraries in Nalanda and none of them have been located so far in the excavations.
-These were called Ratna Sagar, Ratna Ranjika and Ratna Uday and the first one being 9 storeyed.
+It is said that there were three big libraries in this center of education and none of them have been located so far in the excavations.
+These were called Ratna Sagar, Ratna Ranjika, and Ratna Uday the first one being 9 storeyed.
 All these were burnt in a fire following the attack by Muslim invader Khilji.
 The signs of fire can be seen here and there on the walls.
 But some of the walls are exceptionally clean and would give an impression of having been constructed very recently.
 The buildings were also destroyed in an earthquake.

 There is a palm tree with eight branches, which is unusual as the palm tree has a single branch. the Buddhist tend to believe that this is representative of the Buddha.

-Nalanda museum is small but beautiful.
+Nalanda Museum is small but beautiful.
 Like every other museum, I wish there was more documentation or a guide to explain the artifacts.

-Huan Tsang Memorial.
+Huan Tsang Memorial at Nalanda

 As you enter through the simple but nicely designed gate, a life-size statue of the traveler in his typical pose welcomes you.
 The hall has another of his huge statue in black.
 When you stand there, you feel grateful to the man for providing the link between you and your history.
 Some samples from his writings have been put as bullets at the back of the memorial.

 World Heritage Site?

-Recommend you to read following Historical Places in Bihar.
-They are also the Tourist places in Bihar.
+Recommend you to read the following Historical Places in Bihar.
+They are also Tourist places in Bihar.